TYPO3-Solr/ext-solr/Documentation/Introduction/Index.rst

 Development and Partnership
 ---------------------------

 The extension is developed in an open source way and the source code is completely available on github.
-Releases to the TYPO3 TER are done in regular time frames.
+Releases to the TYPO3 TER are done in regular time frames (Usually every 3 months).

 To make the development possible you can join a partner ship with dkd.
 By joining the partner program you have the following benefits:

 * You support the further development on EXT:solr
 * You get access to addon's that are not public available
     - Indexing of files from FAL (TYPO3 File Abstraction Layer)
-    - Fluid templating (Result rendering with Fluid Template engine)
 * You can be mentioned as a sponsor on http://www.typo3-solr.com
 * You can included support based on your subscription

+By the financial invest of our partners it is possible to keep this extension uptodate and integrate great new features.
+If you like this extension please think about to become a partner as well!

 |